-What to See and Do in Vienna When Time is Short
+The Best Things to See and Do in Vienna in One Day

 Short on time in Vienna?
-This one day in Vienna itinerary is here to help.
+This super detailed and helpful 1-day Vienna itinerary is here to help.

 To make that easier for you, I’ve created this detailed One Day in Vienna itinerary so you can keep yourself from feeling overwhelmed about filtering through the things to do and choosing what to see while in Vienna.
 I’ve included “One Day” tips for each recommended site to help you maximize your time.
 In addition, there are sites and things to do under the “Modified Itinerary” section that is more interest-specific depending on your favorite things to see and do while traveling.